CocoonIO/cocoon-cloud-doc/docs/faq.md

 Use the whitelist plugin.
 If you let the platform to create the default config.xml, we will install it for you.

 ### Do I need the whitelist plugin in canvas+?
-No, by default Canvas+ doens't limit access to any external resources.
+No, by default Canvas+ doesn't limit access to any external resources.

 ### What about the splash screen in Canvas+?
 Can I remove it?
-No, you can't.
-But don't panic, it will be possible really soon.
+Yes, It is now possible to remove the Canvas+ splash screen, just send an email to sales@cocoon.io.
+This process is being automated so expect the payment be fully integrated in cocoon.io soon.

 ### What is a testcase?
 Why did you ask me for one?
 A testcase is the minimum sample of code required to reproduce an issue or bug.
 Sometimes, "less is more".
-The smaller the tescase is, the easier it will be for us to detect where the problem is.
+The smaller the testcase is, the easier it will be for us to detect where the problem is.

 ### Do you have something extra to tell us?
 We plan to support not only cordova's target OSs but other platforms like desktop, tv and others.